truemrwalker/wblwrld3/serverside/README.md

 1. Cloning the Webble World Github repository
 2. Installation of the dependent servers/tools
 3. Installation of the dependent software libraries
-4. Setup the third-party service API keys (optional)
+4. Setup the third-party service API keys and other secrets (optional)
 5. Creation of the database and its principal user
 6. Initialization of the database with preexisting objects and values